Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 Educational Content: This article is written for educational purposes to help developers and cybersecurity students understand software concepts.
 Always follow ethical guidelines and applicable laws.

-Let's say you have an Android app with a method that checks whether a user has a premium subscription:
+Let's say your Android app has a method that determines whether a user has premium access:

 public boolean isPremiumUser() {